pedegie/stats/README.md

 ```
 We can see here a little higher overhead. **Stats** needs to call `System.currentTimeMillis()` but main overhead
 in concurrent environment comes from `LongAdder.intValue()`, generating timestamp is relatively small.
 Let's set
-`WriteThreshold.minSizeDifference` to 2 and `Batching.flushMillisThreshold` to 5 millis, so we write current
+`WriteThreshold.minSizeDifference` to 2 and `Batching.flushMillisThreshold` to 5 milliseconds, so we write current
-`size()` of queue every each 5 millis to file.
+`size()` of queue every each 5 milliseconds to file.

 ```
 Benchmark                                                                        (threads)  Mode  Cnt     Score     Error  Units